jonathanhaab/CS116-2017-jonathan-haab-cppcourse-brunel/Neurons_make/READ_ME.txt

 NEURONS——————————————————————————————————————————————————————————————————————————————

-!!!
-Before everything else, make sure you generate the correct cmake cache according to the emplacement of the Neurons_make folder in your computer !!!

 Follow the next instructions to run the simulation:

 1	go into the « build » folder through the terminal